databrary/www/databrary/input/pages/resources/responsibilities/investigators.md

 As a member of the Databrary community you promise to:

-1. treat Databrary data with the **same high standard of care** that you treat data collected in your own laboratory.
+1. Treat Databrary data with the **same high standard of care** that you treat data collected in your own laboratory.
-1. ensure that participants' wishes about sharing their data are respected.
+1. Ensure that participants' wishes about sharing their data are respected.
-1. take care in granting and managing access for *affiliates* and take responsibility for their use of Databrary.
+1. Take care in granting and managing access for *affiliates* and take responsibility for their use of Databrary.

 ## Specific Responsibilities for Authorized Investigators

 As an *authorized investigator* you agree to:

-1. comply with your institution's policies on the conduct of research.
+1. Comply with your institution's policies on the conduct of research.
-1. have completed research ethics training that meets the institution's standards.
+1. Have completed research ethics training that meets the institution's standards.
-1. keep your contact information and institutional affiliation current on Databrary.
+1. Keep your contact information and institutional affiliation current on Databrary.

 Investigators agree to follow all relevant national, state, and local laws and regulations that pertain to the use of Databrary resources.